The end of financial year will soon be upon us. But once you get past…

 Dividends From Stocks

 This is regular income that you can choose to take as cash or re-invest, which then in turn builds your future returns.
 The amount varies depending on what shares you own and their dividend yield.
+While the stock market has taken a hit this year with COVID-19, it has already started to rally.

 Rental Income From An Investment Property